 Then they tried again to arrest Him; but He escaped from their power.

-Perhaps you have loved a troublesome relative or coworker or neighbor with the forgiving, unconditional love of Jesus, while others turned away in disgust.
+Perhaps you’ve been suffering rejection from loving a troublesome relative or coworker or neighbor with the forgiving, unconditional love of Jesus, while others turned away in disgust.
 And because you did not also reject this person, people thought you had unhealthy or immoral feelings toward that person.

 Perhaps someone has tried to take advantage of you at work or in ministry or financially, and you obeyed Jesus’ command to go the extra mile and to give away the extra shirt, and you suffered rejection when those who saw this told you to fight back and demand fair treatment; then, because you didn’t follow their advice, they condemned you as a sucker without a backbone.

 Who is watching for your misstep?
 Who is trying to trap you in order to prove that you are not the good Christian you claim to be?
 Who is seeking vengeance against you because of the holy stand you are taking on some issue that makes them uncomfortable?